All

 Documentation and Billing for Telemedicine Visits during COVID-19

-Under the new 1135 waiver effective March 1, 2020, Medicare patients will be able to receive certain services at their home through Telemedicine and other virtual services, including evaluation and management visits, mental health counseling and preventive health screenings.
-This waiver will be valid through the duration of COVID-19 Public Health Emergency.
+Under the new 1135 waiver, effective March 1, 2020, Medicare patients can receive certain services at home.
+These services include Telemedicine and other virtual options, such as evaluation and management visits, mental health counseling, and preventive health screenings.
+Importantly, this waiver will remain valid throughout the COVID-19 Public Health Emergency.

 1. Which providers are eligible for Telemedicine services?